kcc-community/kcc-grants/Polrare.md

       Possible additional information to include:

-- In the first stage of our development, we are plan to develop Polrare in Ethereum but changing plan whenever KCC was launch right in time.
+- We initially planned to develop Polrare in Ethereum but now we decide to change plan when KCC was launch right in time.
 - We are in plan to list our native token in KuCoin in order for fulfill our market segmentation of KCC ecosystem with KuCoin traders in order to increase brand awareness.
-- We want to collaborate with KuCoin team to organise a Blockchain Summit in South East Asia (Viet Nam, Thailand, Malaysia, Singapore) after the pandemic crysis ended.
+- We want to collaborate with KuCoin team to organise a Blockchain Summit in South East Asia (Viet Nam, Thailand, Malaysia, Singapore) after the pandemic crisis ended.